andrewholgate/docker-drupal-php55-dev/README.md

 # About

-This Ubuntu 14.04 Docker container is the development companion to the [docker-drupal-ubuntu14.04](https://github.com/andrewholgate/docker-drupal-ubuntu14.04) project.
+Dockerised Drupal 6 & 7 development environment using PHP 5.5 on Ubuntu 14.04.
+This image is the development companion to the [docker-drupal-php55](https://github.com/andrewholgate/docker-drupal-php55) project.

 # Included Tools